SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Telemetry Integration

 A considerable part of the knowledge of Jona comes from the telemetry information of the simulation game.
-As said, a data provider for *Assetto Corsa Competizione* is already builtin and is used by the ACC plugin to load the data and hand it over to Jona.
-A small application "ACC SHM Reader.exe", which is located in the *Binaries* folder, is used to acquire the data.
-This reader runs periodically and outputs the following data:
+As said, data providers for *Assetto Corsa Competizione*, *RaceRoom Racing Experience* and *rFactor 2* are already builtin.
+The special plugin "Race Engineer" collects the data from the simulation games and hand it over to Jona.
+Small applications "ACC SHM Reader.exe" or "RF2 SHM Reader.exe", which are located in the *Binaries* folder, are used to acquire the data.
+These readers run periodically and output the following data:

 	[Car Data]
 	BodyworkDamage=0, 0, 0, 0, 0